Letters from Lodi

 Ergo: Noël Burgess is a "wine influencer" extraordinaire.
 As are the other five wine influencers that we hosted in Lodi last week.

 Casleah Herwaldt echoed the entire contingent's thoughts following their trip by telling us: "Lodi very much surprised me.
-I was awe-struck by the old gnarly vines, the agriculture and sustainable care of the land.
+I was awe-struck by the old gnarly vines, the agriculture, and the sustainable care of the land.
 Bechthold Vineyard, Cinsaut planted in 1886, was really something to behold!"

 Photos of a few high points during their visit...